Ezequiel Tovar Player Props: Rockies vs. Dodgers

 - Tovar has 19 doubles, two triples, seven home runs and 11 walks while hitting .262.

-- He has homered in seven games this year (9.6%), leaving the park in 2.5% of his trips to the plate.
+- He has hit a home run in 9.5% of his games this year, and 2.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.